htcondor/htcondor/python-bindings.md

 - The htcondor._collector class has identical semantics for its handle.
   (Note: we should probably move the htcondor2 python files to their own module directory and do only the monkey-patching in the htcondor/ dir.)

+- Because we're setting Py_LIMITED_API, we have to construct our types "dynamically" (meaning, we can't just declare new Python type objects because the internals change between minor versions).
+This is annoying, because the tutorial assumes static types; new types were already painful enough to introduce.
+So the "handle" type is a bare-bones as possible.

+- Python-side objects which need to keep a C/C++ pointer alive should have the following lines in their __init__() function:

+    self._handle = handle_t()
+    _<typename>_init(self, self._handle)

+  so that the C/C++ _<typename>_init() function can easily store the proper pointer.
+(You can add extra arguments if you want.)

+- Use the functions in py_util to deal with handles.
+You MUST NOT increase the reference count on a handle from C/C++.